-Shot composition, particularly as it pertains to the rule of thirds, and nose room, is very much dependent on where the camera is located in the room and thus the camera’s role in the production.
+Shot composition, particularly as it pertains to the rule of thirdsand nose room, is very much dependent on where the camera is located in the room and thus the camera’s role in the production.
 In this regard it’s helpful to categorize our cameras as “primary” or “secondary.”

 Tight-follow and loose-follow cameras are the fundamental shots utilized for principle talent (the preacher, teacher, lead-vocalist, host, etc.) in a production.
 The tight-follow and loose-follow cameras are always positioned at eye-level to the subject and perpendicular to the subject’s shoulder-line.
 Many times this requires primary cameras to be placed along the center-line of the venue.
-The most common tight-follow fields of view are the MCU (Medium Closeup) or a MED (Medium Shot).
-Typical loose-follow fields of view include the MWS (Medium Wide) and WS (Wide Shots).
+The most common tight-follow fields of view are the MCU (Medium Closeup) and MED (Medium Shot).
+Typical loose-follow fields of view include MWS (Medium Wide) and WS (Wide Shots).

-Here we see another tight-follow MCU (Medium Close up) example, this time Steven Furtick from Elevation Church:
+Here we see another tight-follow MCU (Medium Close up) example, this time Steven Furtick from Elevation Church.

 Just like the Andy Stanley example above, the camera is perpendicular to the subject’s shoulder-line and is at eye-level.
 The subject is framed center with 6% headroom.